cedar-policy/cedar-examples/tinytodo/TUTORIAL.md

 As a final extension, we can add this policy:
 ```
-// Policy 6: No access if not high rank and at location DEF,
+// Policy 6: No access if not high rank and at location that starts with DEF,
 // or at resource's owner's location
 forbid(
     principal,